Geofffff/OptimalExecution/README.md

 	- use target lag [DONE]
 	- Scale hist inputs [IMPORTANT!]
 - Try new NN models with smaller lr?
+	- Also try with lower UCBc

+- Try new MD models with higher n_data, lower impact and more timesteps / more trades per interaction

 - Clean up distAgent (at some point)
+	- agent params

 ### Writeup
 - Intro